ashwanthkumar/large-scale-business-stats-talk/README.md

 - Existing open source systems were more for system monitoring than business metrics
 - Model aggregates as Commutative Monoids using [Algebird](https://twitter.github.io/algebird/typeclasses/monoid.html)'s typeclasses.

 We put all our learnings and built a system called Abel which solved this for us.
-It aggregates a million events in ~15 minutes on a single box.
+It aggregates a million events in ~15 seconds on a single box.

 ## About Author
 Ashwanth Kumar is a Principal Engineer at Indix.
 His major interest lies in building and operating large data systems.
 When not dealing with data, he spends his time reading research papers in similar topics.